SWC-Advanced-Microscopy/MATLAB_DAQmx_examples/README.md

 ## Key Contents

+* `vidrio.listDeviceIDs` - shows how to list available device and query them to obtain detailed information

 ### Basic analog input and output examples
 * `vidrio.AO.softwareTimedVoltage` - software-timed ("on demand") analog output
 * `vidrio.AO.hardwareFiniteVoltage` - hardware-timed analog output (using the on-board clock) of a fixed number of points